 The legal process for statehood was finalized on Dec.
 3, 1818, making Illinois the 21st state of the union.
 Cook was elected Illinois’ second representative in Congress after statehood and was re-elected three times, serving from 1819 to 1827.
 At the time Illinois as allowed but one representative; as that representative, Cook had a significant impact on legislation affecting the state.

-With statehood achieved and an Indian treaty signed, numerous settlers were drawn into the central part of the state, known as “the Sangamo country.”
+With statehood achieved and a treaty signed with indigenous tribes, numerous settlers were drawn into the central part of the state, known as “the Sangamo country.”
 The area had a reputation for well- drained prairies outlined by streams, woodlands with plentiful wildlife, and productive soil.
 The area remained federal land until surveys were completed and a land office opened for sales in 1823.

 Sangamon County (much larger than today) was created in 1821, and Cook took an interest in the newly created county.
 He had a cabin built and 10 acres of land plowed, thus making known his desire to purchase land.